 To keep the numbers simple, imagine that the price level (as measured, for instance, by the consumer price index) equals 100 in the year 2000

-In 1st Graph, we can see the implications for output and the price level in the year 2001.
-If the aggregate demand for goods and services is relatively low, the economy experiences outcome A. The economy produces an output of 7,500, and the price level is 102.
+In this Graph, we can see the implications for output and the price level in the year 2001.
+If the aggregate demand for goods and services is relatively low, the economy experiences outcome A.

 By contrast, if aggregate demand is relatively high, the economy experiences outcome B. Where Output is 8,000, and the price level is 106